marvelm/gcm-scala/README.md

 `gcm-scala` provides two ways to interact with GCM: `SmackGcm` and `HttpGcm`.
 The primary difference between the two is that the `SmackGcm` class communicates with GCM via XMPP which allows for the bidirectional flow of notifications.
-If you need to just send push notifications from the server to mobile clients, you should use `HttpGcm`.
+If you need to occasionally send a one-off push notification, you should use `HttpGcm`.

+If you're constantly sending push notifications, `SmackGcm` might have better performance because it doesn't repeatedly open and close sockets like `HttpGcm`.
 Don't create too many instances of `SmackGcm`.
-The underlying library "Smack" creates a few threads for each connection to an XMPP server.
+The underlying library, "Smack", creates a few threads for each connection to an XMPP server.
 I'm working on a possible solution for this in the "netty" branch.
 Additionally, Google imposes a 1000 connection limit per sender id.